 Charging times are therefore quicker in a PHEV than a BEV.

-If it’s time for a stop at the motorway service station, you would probably fill up with petrol, plug the car in to charge, and then go get your Michelin-star meal inside.
+If it’s time for a stop at the motorway service station, you would probably fill up with petrol, plug the car in to charge (but see Etiquette section below), and then go get your Michelin-star meal inside.

 A PHEV can always fill up with petrol / diesel to get to its next destination – a BEV cannot.